AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/upgrade-platform-sdks/api-changelog.md

 ## Adobe Audience Manager extension APIs

-For more information, see [Audience Manager Extension API reference](../adobe-audience-manager/api-reference.md).
+For more information, see the [Audience Manager Extension API reference](../adobe-audience-manager/api-reference.md).

 ### Supported APIs